craigwashere/100-Days-of-Python/README.md

 Day 47:		simple script to check a price on InstantPot and send an email when the price drops below a certain value.
 It uses beautifulSoup to scrape the price and python's builtin smtplib library to send the email.
 I believe the idea was to have this run remotely and periodically until an email is received.

 Day 48:		this marks the beginning of web-based automation.
-Using selenium main.py gets upcoming events from python.org, interaction.py enters dummy values in a mock website created by the instructor.
+Using selenium, main.py gets upcoming events from python.org, interaction.py enters dummy values in a mock website created by the instructor.
 Selenium2.py is an inherited version of Selenium I used for the cookie automation that plays the cookie game on a website.

 Day 49:		script to automatically apply for a job through linkedIn.com using selenium (in this case the inherited Selenium2 I created to handle some of the leg work).
 Inside the Selenium2, as before, we make use of the geckodriver to run the we browser of choice (firefox).

-Day 50:		requires tinder and facebook, I subscribed to neither and don't want to bother.
+Day 50:		requires tinder and facebook, I am subscribed to neither and don't want to bother.

 Day 51:		automates a internet speed test through speedtest.net and posts the results on twitter.
 I don't have twitter and won't bother.
 Makes use of Selenium2.